-My People, My Air provides members of impacted communities with the information needed to protect themselves from air pollution.
-We believe that people should be able to know what they're breathing, what the causes are, and have a say in building the solutions.
-Through increased educational initiatives and enhanced data on local air pollution, we hope that community members feel empowered to be involved in seeking change.
-Those are our goals for My People, My Air.
+My People, My Air (Mi Gente, Mi Aire) provides members of impacted communities with the information needed to protect themselves from air pollution.
+We believe that people should be able to know what they’re breathing, what the causes are, and have a say in building the solutions.

 This program is funded by the California Air Resources Board (CARB) under CA Assembly Bill 617.
 Under this law, CARB dedicates funds to work with community organizations like CFROG to learn more about emissions and reduce exposure to air pollution in heavily impacted communities.